Termina1/node-amdify/README.md

 # node-amdify

 This is yet another library that converts nodejs code to browser supported code.
-Actually, node-amdify doesn't know how to extract pacakge dependencies, which makes it less usefull than https://github.com/substack/node-browserify.
+Actually, node-amdify doesn't know how to extract package dependencies, which makes it less usefull than https://github.com/substack/node-browserify.
 However, it serves to one more general purpose.
 It can convert CommonJS module definition style to AMD https://github.com/amdjs/amdjs-api/wiki/AMD.